adityajoshi1362/fashion_mnist/README.md

 Ankle boot

-🖼 Sample Visualization
+🖼 Sample Visualizations
-The project includes code to visualize training samples and model predictions.
+The project includes code to visualize both:

+✅ Training samples with their labels

+✅ Model predictions on test images with true vs predicted class names

 📌 Requirements
 Python 3.x

-TensorFlow >= 2.x
+TensorFlow ≥ 2.x

 NumPy

 Matplotlib

+Install via:

+    pip install tensorflow numpy matplotlib
-📬 Future Improvements
+🚀 Future Improvements
-Implement early stopping and learning rate scheduling
+🔁 Implement early stopping and learning rate decay

-Experiment with data augmentation

-Add confusion matrix and classification report
+🧪 Add a confusion matrix and classification report

+🧠 Experiment with data augmentation

-Export the model for deployment (e.g., TensorFlow Lite or ONNX)
+📦 Export the model using TensorFlow Lite or ONNX for deployment

 👤 Author
 Aditya Joshi
-Feel free to reach out for suggestions, feedback, or collaborations!
+📬 Feel free to connect for suggestions, feedback, or collaboration opportunities!